stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 const contractCall = await broadcastTransaction(transaction, network);

-// this will return a new transaction, including the transaction ID console.log(contractCall);
+// this will return a new transaction ID console.log(contractCall);
 ```